 How to Use Paint Visualizers Effectively

 Use natural lighting.
 Avoid shadows.
-Take photos straight-on, not at angles.
+Take photos straight-on, not at angles, so LRV behavior is easier to judge.

 Most apps require you to outline the area to paint.
-Take your time for accurate results.
+Take your time for accurate results, especially near trim and furniture transitions.

 Colors look different in morning vs evening light.
-Test visualizations at different times.
+Check under your real bulb temperature (Kelvin), often 3000K to 5000K.

-Visualizers are great for narrowing options, but always test real paint samples on your wall.
+Visualizers are great for narrowing options, but always validate with fan deck cards and painted samples on your wall.

 Visualizer Limitations